 Do not sign any documents without consulting a lawyer, especially if you do not fully understand the language or the terms.
 Every person in the US has the right to ‘due process,’ which means fair treatment in the court and justice system.
 By signing something that you do not fully understand, you may be forgoing that right, which makes things a whole lot more complicated.
 Do not be afraid to ask for an independent translator if the law enforcement or immigration agency speaks a different language to you.

 Get a Lawyer

-This is something that you ideally want in place as soon as you have any inkling of court action.
-You want a lawyer who is experienced in this particular area of law and has a good reputation.
+This is something that you ideally want in place as soon as you have any inkling of a court action.
+You want a lawyer like those at the Law Offices of Cheng, Cho, & Yee, PC who are experienced in this particular area of law and has a good reputation.
 Ask for recommendations from family, friends, and colleagues who may have been through the process and check for reviews on social media.
 Be aware of any lawyers who promise a particular outcome – this is down to the judge that day, so no one should be guaranteeing anything.
 If they are, this can be a warning flag that things are not entirely as they should be.
 Be aware that as in every profession, there is the occasional attorney who bends the rules a little, or is involved in shady deals to get a particular result – avoid anyone who does this like the plague, as ultimately, it will be you who gets into trouble.